acoupi/acoupi/docs/howtoguide/programs.md

 ```

 The `setup` method is where you define the tasks your program performs.
-It receives the program's configuration (`config`) as an argument, allowing tasks to access and utilize those settings.
+It receives the program's configuration (`config`) as an argument, allowing tasks to access and utilise those settings.

 In this example, we define a function called `my_custom_task`.
 This function encapsulates the logic for a single task.